jtroo/kanata/README.md

-The exception to this is the code under the [keyberon](./keyberon) directory, which is licensed under the MIT license, and likewise, contributions to code in this directory will made under the MIT license unless explicitly stated otherwise.
+The exception to this is the code under the [keyberon](./keyberon) directory, which is licensed under the MIT license, and likewise, contributions to code in this directory will be made under the MIT license unless explicitly stated otherwise.

 [Here's a basic low-effort design doc of kanata](./docs/design.md)